-The Grote Markt, Antwerp’s compact main square is pedestrianized, so you can safely admire the monumental fountain and the magnificent buildings surrounding the square.
+The Grote Markt is Antwerp’s compact main square.
+Here you can admire a monumental fountain and the many guild houses surrounding the square, as well as the city’s magnificent sixteenth-century city hall that dominates the square.

 The centerpiece of the square is a large fountain, built in 1887 by the architect Jef Lambaux.
 It depicts the protagonist of Antwerp’s most famous legend: the mythical hero Brabo.

 According to the legend, the giant Antigoon demanded a high toll for each ship that wanted to enter the city.
 If the ship’s crew did not want to pay the toll, their hands were cut off.
 The hero Brabo fought the giant, cut its hand and head and threw the hand in the river.

 The fountain’s statue depicts Brabo throwing the giant’s hand in the River Scheldt and symbolizes the free passage through the river.
 As such, it is a political swipe at the Dutch, who long blocked (and still continue to hinder) free traffic on the Scheldt.

 The most impressive building on the Grote Markt is undoubtedly the magnificent stadhuis (city hall), built in 1561-1565 in Flemish Renaissance style.
 Before its construction, the houses with typical stepped gables behind the city hall marked the border of the Grote Markt.

 The building is lavishly decorated with ornaments and boasts a sumptuous interior that was redecorated in the nineteenth century.
 Seemingly countless flags representing countries that have a consulate in Antwerp hang from the front facade.